JudithBre/Bachelor_thesis_netCDF_PSIPoint_Analysis/README.md

 Here it is essential to clone the familiar environment of Python under Manage Environments to be able to install its packages later.
 [See for further information if you need help](https://developers.arcgis.com/python/guide/install-and-set-up/#Installation-using-Python-Package-Manager)

-After creating a new ArcGIS Pro project, create a new PyCharm project and set the Python interpreter to the environment created in ArcGIS Pro!
+After creating a new ArcGIS Pro project, create a new PyCharm project and set the Python interpreter to the environment created in ArcGIS Pro! [see figure](https://github.com/JudithBre/Bachelor_thesis_netCDF_PSIPoint_Analysis/issues/1)

 - - -